 Stay in charge wherever the sun shines.

 Why solar power?
 Well it’s cleaner, more sustainable energy.
 It’s virtually infinite, unlike fossil fuels, and you don’t have to drill into the earth to get to it.
 It doesn’t seep or spill into our oceans.
 It doesn’t pollute our air or give people black lung disease.

 It’s also really convenient for powering consumer gadgets when you’re on the go.
 You may find yourself without an outlet, but chances are, you’ll always be near the sun.

-This ECEEB weather-proof hiking backpack is made of nylon and polyester and comes with an attachable 7-watt solar panel.
+This ECEEN weather-proof hiking backpack is made of nylon and polyester and comes with an attachable 7-watt solar panel.
 The solar panel doesn’t hold a charge—it’s not a battery pack—but will charge your device when it’s light makes contact with the panel, which has a built-in five-volt port to charge your USB devices.
-The backpack weighs less than three pounds, has plenty of storage pockets, and comes with a 1.8-liter hydration bladder. $60.
+The backpack weighs less than three pounds, has plenty of storage pockets, and comes with a 1.8-liter hydration bladder.

 These Simpeak flashlights come with a built-in battery that can be charged using the solar panel—it even absorbs light from strong lightbulbs—or by using the hand-crank.
 A one-minute crank will produce up to ten minutes of light.
-The flashlight has an attached carabiner, so you can snap it onto your belt loops or backpack. $16.
+The flashlight has an attached carabiner, so you can snap it onto your belt loops or backpack.

-Anker's 14.7-ounce, 21-watt solar charger is encased in a durable, weather-resistant polyester canvas.
-It delivers a super fast charge to your device—there are two 2.4-amp USB ports—and comes with a microUSB cable.
-It folds up, making it pretty portable, too. $66.
+BigBlue’s 21.9-ounce, 28-watt solar charger is encased in a durable, weather-resistant polymer fabric.
+It delivers a super-fast charge to your device—there are two USB ports—and has a zippered pocket to keep your devices safe while they charge.
+It folds up, making it pretty portable, too.

 4Ms educational solar rover kit comes with everything you need to build a single solar-powered soda can vehicle.
-It’s recommended for ages eight and up. $13.
+It’s recommended for ages eight and up.